fvastu/nextjs-chakra-tailwind-starter-template/README.md

 Are you looking to kickstart your web development journey with Next.js and TypeScript?
 Look no further!
 The nextjs-typescript-chakra-starter is here to make your life easier.

-## Key Features

 ### 🚀 Supercharge Your Development

-This Next.js template is loaded with essential tools to supercharge your development process.
-Whether you're building a personal project or a business application, we've got you covered.

-### 🔍 Strong Type-Checking

-We've integrated TypeScript to enhance your coding experience.
-Enjoy the benefits of strict type-checking, helping you catch errors early in your development journey.

-### 📜 Google Style Guide Enforcement

-Consistency is key!
-This template enforces the Google style guide, ensuring your code follows best practices.

-### 🧰 Tooling Galore

 We've included a bunch of powerful tools to boost your productivity: